About COVID-19 vaccines

 Learn more about long-term COVID-19 effects on the CDC website

 - When you get a COVID-19 vaccine, you help protect your family, friends, and community.
 When enough people in a community get the vaccine, the community builds up immunity to the virus.
 This makes it harder for the virus to spread from person to person.
-And it protects those who can’t get a vaccine (like small children).
+And it protects those who can’t get a vaccine.
 We call this “community immunity.”

-- After you’re fully vaccinated, you can start to do more.
+- When you’re up to date on your vaccines, you can do more.
 This may include visiting with family.
 It may include not having to wear a mask except where required by law or other rules.
 It may also include traveling without the need for a COVID-19 test.

 Read the CDC guidelines for after you’re fully vaccinated